FlaWww65535/BSMS_SQL_Injection/README.md

 ## Overview

+This project prove a SQL Injection Vulnerability and write a script to verify batchwise.This project is based on Pocsuite.

 Pocsuite is an open-sourced remote vulnerability testing and proof-of-concept development framework developed by the [**Knownsec 404 Team**](http://www.knownsec.com/).
 It comes with a powerful proof-of-concept engine, many niche features for the ultimate penetration testers and security researchers.

 ## Resource path